gconnect/BramblSc-Assessment/getting-started.md

 ## Problem
 - It’s unclear whether **Scala knowledge** is required to use the SDK.
+- It is also not clearly stated in the documenation what kind of application/dapp can be built using the SDK.
+(Web or mobile or both)
 - There is no mention of **setup requirements** or **system prerequisites**.
 - The **installation and quick start instructions** lack clarity and depth, making it harder for developers to onboard quickly.